feifeibear/Distributed-ResNet-Tensorflow/README.md

 $ cd scripts
 # run local for cifar10.
 It will launch 1 ps and 2 workers
 $ sh submit_local_dist.sh
-# run on Piz Daint for cifar
+# run distributed for cifar
 $ sh submit_cifar_daint_dist.sh #server #worker #batch_size
-# run on Piz Daint for Imagenet
+# run distributed for Imagenet
 $ sh submit_imagenet_daint_dist.sh #server #worker
 ```
 I left one node for evaluation, so the #worker should be the #worker for traing plus one.